tli432/tli432.github.io/index.md

 - **Alice and John Jarvis Best Student Paper Award, 2024**
   - Awarded annually to one Ph.D. student in ISyE across all disciplines

 - **Shabbir Ahmed PhD Fellowship for Excellence in Research, 2023**
-  - Awarded annually to one Ph.D. student (co-winner) in ISyE for research in optimization
+  - Awarded annually to one Ph.D. student in ISyE for research in optimization

 - **Second Place, Poster Competition, YinzOR Student Conference 2024**

 - **First Place, Best Poster Award, Georgia Statistics Day 2023**

 ## Teaching